282 Creek Lane Roundabout

 Mike Waltman, of Bolton & Menk is the Jordan City Engineer and Project Manager.
 He can be reached at (952) 890-0509 or email@example.com

-Updates on the construction process will be posted here during the summer of 2021.
+Updates on the construction process will be posted here throughout the summer of 2021.
 During the weeks of heaviest construction, updates will be provided on a weekly basis to provide a status on improvements recently completed and what to expect in the coming weeks.